enrique-lozano/Monekin/CONTRIBUTING.md

 First off, thank you for considering contributing to Monekin.
 It's people like you that make this application such a great tool.

-In this article you will find information about the steps you should take to help us with the development of code for the application.
-Note that it also helps to [report bugs](https://github.com/enrique-lozano/Monekin/issues), participate in the [forum](https://github.com/enrique-lozano/Monekin/discussions) and in short, be active in our community!

 There are many ways in which you can contribute, beyond writing code.
 The goal of this document is to provide a high-level overview of how you can get involved.

 ## Reporting issues